 2. You’ll find Mikaza Home’s flagship store just across the Ottawa River in neighbouring Quebec.
 They also have a smaller shop on Bank St. in Old Ottawa South.
 For moderately priced contemporary furniture and a good selection of trendy accessories, check out Suede Contemporary Interiors, in the chic village of Westboro.

 3. Shoppers with sophisticated tastes will love Champagne dit Lambert in Old Ottawa South.
 The owners have a refined vision for silverware and high quality furnishings.
 If vintage finds inspire you then head over to Architectural Antique Warehouse in the Lebreton Flats area.
-You’re likely to find a silver brush and comb set alongside of a neon bar sign.
+You’re likely to find a silver brush and comb set alongside of a neon bar sign custom made by Signs Calgary.
 The goods range from modern to retro-quirky.